 rent can wear on you.
 With any investment, it’s important to be aware of the risks and

 responsibilities and to do your due diligence.
 If you’re exploring a real estate venture as

 an investment opportunity, it’s important to partner up with the Gwaltney Group to find

-the following points in mind.
+the perfect Rochester property.
+Further, keep the following points in mind.

 Who doesn’t want property that can generate income simply by existing?
 Renting out